Before, During & After Rapid Opiate Detox

 Assigned Recovery Professional – Such as a counsellor, support worker, social care provider, etc. This individual will liaise with Detox Plus on the patient’s behalf and support them during re-integration and any aftercare work undertaken.

 Referrer – Referral into the Detox Plus Rapid Opiate Detox service can be made simply by the individual themselves, or by medical or health care professionals such as GP or community drug team specialists.

 All 3 of the above individuals must be recorded with Detox Plus before admission.

 Where an individual has multiple non-opiate addictions as well as opiates, a customised care plan can be arranged.

 This can include, e.g. inclusion of a full rehab program, attendance at local recovery groups, ongoing family support, etc

 During Rapid Opiate Detox

-The first sedation medication is given and sedation continues throughout the second and third days of your stay.
+The first sedation medication is given and sedation continues throughout the withdrawal symptom period.
 Care staff closely monitor your condition throughout.

 If receiving Naltrexone as part of aftercare, the first dosage is given on day 4, to help eradicate any remaining opiates.